Cal-CS-61A-Staff/61a-OH-scheduler/design.md

 this_weeks_assignments
 - Np array of shape (# of staff, 5, 12) representing the assignments for this week
-- If assignments haven’t been calculated yet, this will be None
+- If assignments haven't been calculated yet, this will be None

 non_day_ones
 - Email addresses of staff members who were not originally added to the algorithm for the first week